microcorn-group/Intro_AI_Assignment1_PathFinding/readme.md

 - **BFS (Breadth-First Search)**: Uninformed, explores breadth-first ensuring shortest path in unweighted graphs
 - **GBFS (Greedy Best-First Search)**: Informed, uses heuristic to greedily select most promising node
 - **A* Search**: Informed, combines actual cost and heuristic (f = g + h) for optimal pathfinding
+- **CUS1 (UCS with Tie-Breaking by Heuristic)**: Hybrid, expands lowest-cost nodes first (like UCS), uses heuristic as tiebreaker when costs are equal.
+Maintains optimality while being more efficient than plain UCS.
+- **CUS2 (Weighted A*)**: Informed, uses weighted heuristic (f = g + 1.5·h) to trade optimality for speed

 ### Heuristic Function
 Euclidean distance is used for informed algorithms: